← All Growth Audits

 No AI-native positioning

 We tested 12 high-intent queries that Anglera's ideal customers ask AI assistants — from "best AI tool to enrich product data for e-commerce" to "Salsify alternative for small e-commerce."
-Currently, competitors like Salsify and Akeneo dominate these queries by volume of indexed content.
+Across ChatGPT and Perplexity, competitors like Salsify, Akeneo, and Hypotenuse AI occupy every position.
+Anglera appears in none.

-But none of them own the AI-native narrative.
+But none of the cited competitors own the AI-native narrative.
 They built for the human web — manual catalogs, traditional PIM workflows.
 Anglera is building for a future where AI agents browse and purchase products.
 That narrative is unclaimed.

 The AEO playbook starts with structural fixes to make the site crawlable by AI bots (GPTBot, PerplexityBot, ClaudeBot), then rapidly builds the content that earns citations: comparison pages ("Anglera vs Salsify"), Reddit and HackerNews presence (which AI models heavily cite), structured FAQ content with schema markup, and category-defining articles that position Anglera at the center of "AI product data enrichment."

-How we'd track progress: bi-weekly manual testing of the same 12 queries across ChatGPT, Perplexity, and Google AI Overviews, tracking citation rate over time.
-We'd also monitor referral traffic from AI sources (identifiable by referrer headers) in analytics.
+Tracking progress covers bi-weekly manual testing of the same 12 queries across ChatGPT, Perplexity, and Google AI Overviews, measuring citation rate over time.
+Referral traffic from AI sources (identifiable by referrer headers) is tracked in analytics.
 AEO measurement is still an emerging discipline — no standardized tools exist yet — so we use a repeatable manual protocol with documented methodology.

 SEO Roadmap: From 4 Pages to 40–60